Ersanio/Super-Chip8x/README.md

 # Super Chip8x
-The Super Chipx is a Chip-8 Emulator for the Super Nintendo Entertainment System, written entirely in the 65c816 assembly language (and SPC-700 assembly for the audio).
+The Super Chip8x is a Chip-8 Emulator for the Super Nintendo Entertainment System, written entirely in the 65c816 assembly language (and SPC-700 assembly for the audio).

 # Features
 The emulator supports the option to mapping the 16 Chip-8 keys to SNES buttons (except for start and select) per ROM basis.
 The user will have to define the mapping manually.
 SNES button combinations are supported (e.g. B could be key 1, L+B could be key 2).